Filbert88/Tucil3_13522021/README.md

 ## Technologies Used
 - **Java**: All backend logic and algorithms are implemented using Java, ensuring a robust and platform-independent solution.
+- **Prerequisites**:
-- **Prerequisites**: Java 8 or newer must be installed on your machine to compile and run the code.
+  - **Windows**: Java 8 or newer must be installed on your machine to compile and run the code.
+  - **Linux**: The latest version of Java must be installed on your machine to compile and run the code which already have a class file version 64.0.

 ## Features
 - **Algorithms**: Solves the Word Ladder game using three different algorithms: